College and Career Center → General Info. → Special Events

-Miami University is proud to present Bridges, an overnight visit program for high-achieving high school seniors (class of 2016) who have a commitment to, and appreciation for, cultural diversity.
-Students who successfully complete the program, are accepted for fall 2016 admission, and enroll full-time at Miami University's Oxford campus will be eligible to receive a scholarship.
+Miami University is proud to present Bridges, an overnight visit program for high-achieving high school seniors (class of 2018) who have a commitment to, and appreciation for, cultural diversity.
+Students who successfully complete the program, are accepted for fall 2018 admission, and enroll full-time at Miami University's Oxford campus will be eligible to receive a scholarship.
 Last year, Bridges Program participants received scholarships ranging from $2,500 to full tuition annually.
-For more information about the Bridges Program or to apply, visit miamioh.edu.
+For more information about the program or to apply, visit Miami University Bridges Program.

 University of Maryland College Park Program for Prospective Students